DashBarkHuss/third_party_threshold/README.md

 The results showed that in **_every state a 3rd party vote had a greater effect_** compared to a major party vote.
 This map shows how much more of an effect.

 The math is [here](https://docs.google.com/spreadsheets/d/1dkdP6XKCyUQYSHoqEduG3TvNgM2E2eSzxIs5VjKxFuc/edit?usp=sharing).
-Please fork the repo and copy the spreadsheet if you'd like to recalculate the numbers.
+Please fork the repo and copy the spreadsheet if you'd like to calculate the results differently.

 ## Click here to see the _interactive_ [Third Party 5% Threshold Map](https://dashbarkhuss.github.io/third_party_threshold/)